 Why can’t vegetables be plentiful and yummy all year long?
-I don’t know but I intend to enjoy them while they’re around!
+I don’t know but I intend to enjoy them while they’re around, using this Summer Vegetable Tian.

 I like to enjoy vegetables and their natural subtle flavors.
 I’m not all for frying or smothering with thick, rich sauces… but sometimes, I want something a little more.
 This vegetable tian lands half way between both worlds.
 The vegetables are sliced thin, seasoned only with a little salt, pepper, and thyme and then topped with just a small amount of flavorful cheese.
 Roasting the vegetables magnifies their flavor and gives them just a hint of sweetness.
 It’s veggie-tastic.